19hours/sg-statutes/Acts/Income Tax Act.md

 \*(4) Where the Comptroller is satisfied that any person usually makes up his accounts to a day other than 31st December, he may direct that —

-(a) where the person is not an individual or a Hindu joint family, the statutory income of that person from all sources be computed on the amount of gains or profits of the year ending on that day in the year preceding the year of assessment;
+(a) where the person is not an individual, the statutory income of that person from all sources be computed on the amount of gains or profits of the year ending on that day in the year preceding the year of assessment;

+[Act 29 of 2012 wef Y/A 2013 & Sub Ys/A]

 (b) where the accounts relate to a partnership, the income of the partnership be computed under section 36 on the amount of gains or profits of the year ending on that day in the year preceding the year of assessment; or

-(c) where the person is an individual or a Hindu joint family, the statutory income of that person from any trade, business, profession or vocation to which the accounts relate be computed on the amount of gains or profits of the year ending on that day in the year preceding the year of assessment.
+(c) where the person is an individual, the statutory income of that person from any trade, business, profession or vocation to which the accounts relate be computed on the amount of gains or profits of the year ending on that day in the year preceding the year of assessment.

 [53/2007 wef Y/A 2009]

+[Act 29 of 2012 wef Y/A 2013 & Sub Ys/A]

 \*This subsection will be deleted and substituted as set out in section 20(a) of the Income Tax (Amendment No. 2) Act 2007 (Act 53 of 2007) from the year of assessment 2009.